jdreaperjackson/saas_multiples/README.md

 Predicting SaaS Revenue Multiples of 90 publicly traded companies

-Data from SEG SaaS Annual Report 2022, Ycharts, and SEC filings
+Data from SEG SaaS Annual Report 2022 SEC filings via Ycharts

 See data table on pages 40-42 of SEG Annual Report for source data